Guitar Licks - Page 2

 The performing technique used in this lick can save you in situations when you run out of ideas when improvising.
 So listen carefully!

 The thing here is to play two notes simultaneously in an interval of one octave.
-I don't know exactly why, but repeatedly picking two notes in this way while moderately shifting fretting hand position upwards/downwards along the scale you play in, will sound quite good, while doing the same trick just on a single string might sound pathetic :)))
+I don't know exactly why, but repeatedly picking two notes in this way while moderately shifting fretting hand position upwards/downwards along the scale in the key of your jam track will sound quite good, while doing the same trick just on a single string might sound pathetic :)))

 In this particular lick it is more comfortably to use only downstroke technique, and the index and the pinky finger on the fretting hand to press the 3rd and the 1st strings, while the middle finger can slightly touch the 2nd string in order to muffle it.